 The results of our simulations are actually very positive for UK Ltd with or without factoring in new trade deals around the world.

 To see what it may look like in the case of trade disruption shock for the UK, we have investigated several simplified scenarios, the main one being 20% cuts to the UK exports on the account of the trade dropping with the EU and other countries, and no cuts to imports (the unfavourable scenario for the UK).

-What will happen to the UK GDP if the said trade cuts (a) never recover (“doom and gloom”) or, (b) if intelligent trade deals are made by the UK, the trade cuts could be partially recovered by the beginning of next year?
+What will happen to the UK GDP if the said trade cuts (a) never recover (“doom and gloom”) or, (b) if the UK makes intelligent trade deals, the trade cuts could be partially recovered by the beginning of next year?

 Given that UK exports to the EU have been running at 43% (Statistics on UK-EU trade – House of Commons Library), we think that 20% drop in exports would be a reasonable disruption range.

 The results of the simulations for the trade disruption are shown below for the real GDP:

 In comparison to the base case (business as usual without trade disruption effects), the trade disruption will cause the near-term slowing in GDP growth.
 “No trade recovery” scenarios have produced longer lasting disruptions lasting to the beginning of 2023.